 murat joined Watsi on January 14th, 2014.
-Seven years ago, murat joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. murat's most recent donation traveled 4,600 miles to support Minea, a cuddly toddler from Cambodia, to fund brachial plexus repair surgery so he can use his arm.
+Eight years ago, murat joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. murat's most recent donation traveled 2,700 miles to support Dennis, a newlywed motorbike taxi driver from Kenya, to fund leg surgery.

 Minea is a sweet, nap-loving two-year-old boy.
 He is the first child in his family, and his parents work as rice farmers.
 They shared that Minea loves to play with toys and take a good nap, if not two, every day!
 Minea also loves to eat and cuddle with his parents.
 In December 2021, Minea and his mother were in a motorcycle accident that injured Minea's left shoulder.
 His parents took him to the local hospital for X-rays and care; however, his shoulder is still dislocated, meaning he cannot lift his arm or grasp objects with his hand.
 Minea has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 Minea's family brought him to our medical partner, Children's Surgical Centre (CSC), in February to undergo physiotherapy for his injury.
 Since there has been no improvement after three months of physiotherapy, CSC's specialty surgeons determined that Minea needs to undergo a nerve transfer surgery to heal.
 CSC is the only center in the whole country where this treatment is available, and, on April 21st, Minea will undergo surgery.
 His doctors shared that, after recovery, his nerve graft should regenerate so he can use his arm again.
 CSC is requesting $709 to fund this procedure.
 Minea's parents hope their child will have a successful surgery and he will be able to fully use his hand as he grows up.